f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 __💥BOOM We got a shell as `www-data`!!!__

-# Privilege Escalation: Abuse of a `sudo` privileged script
+# Privilege Escalation: Race Condition
 Before escalating to `root`, let's first become the user `neil` as you can remember we found him in comments.
 ## Escalating to user
 There's a `/var/www/html/wordpress` directory, and usually the wordpress directories contain credentials inside a file named wp-config.php in them.